C&ENVENG 7058 - Structural Mechanics

 General Course Information

-Course Code C&ENVENG 7058 Course Structural Mechanics Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 48 hours lectures, tutorials Available for Study Abroad and Exchange N Assumed Knowledge Strength of Materials Restrictions available to GDip Eng(Civil & Structural) and MEng(Civil & Structural) students only Course Description This course is intended to provide students with a thorough understanding of the theory and application of structural analysis as it applies to trusses, beams and frames.
+Course Code C&ENVENG 7058 Course Structural Mechanics Coordinating Unit School of Civil, Environmental & Mining Eng Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 48 hours lectures, tutorials Available for Study Abroad and Exchange N Assumed Knowledge Pass (not Conceded Pass) in C&ENVENG 2025 Restrictions available to GDip Eng(Civil & Structural) and MEng(Civil & Structural) students only Course Description This course is intended to provide students with a thorough understanding of the theory and application of structural analysis as it applies to trusses, beams and frames.
 Emphasis is placed on developing the student's ability to both model and analyse statically determinate and indeterminate structures and to provide realistic applications encountered in professional practice.
 Topics to be chosen from: influence lines; calculation of deflections in statically determinate structures; force method of analysis for indeterminate structures; displacement methods of analysis for indeterminate structures including the slope-deflection method, method of moment distribution, and the stiffness method; an introduction to finite element modelling; and plastic analysis.